vijayanajay/stock_rule_based/docs/memory.md

     - **Prevention**: Use virtual environments properly and avoid installing the package being developed unless using editable mode (`pip install -e .`)
     - **Detection Pattern**: Import errors showing site-packages paths instead of local source paths
     - **Quick Check**: `pip list | grep package_name` and `dir venv\Lib\site-packages\` to identify conflicts
+## Test Harness Integrity: Incomplete Mock Configuration in Transaction Tests (2025-07-16)
+- **Issue**: Three persistence tests failed due to a structural flaw in mock configuration for database transaction rollback scenarios.
+The tests were setting up `side_effect` lists for `cursor.execute()` but not accounting for all SQL statements executed during error handling, specifically the `ROLLBACK` statement.
+This caused `StopIteration` exceptions when the mock tried to get the next effect from an exhausted iterator.
+    1.  **Migration Test (`test_migrate_v2_error_handling`):** Mock returned a `MagicMock` object instead of a proper integer for database version comparison, causing `TypeError: '>=' not supported between instances of 'MagicMock' and 'int'`.
+    2.  **Transaction Rollback Tests:** Both `test_close_positions_transaction_rollback` and `test_add_positions_transaction_rollback` failed with `StopIteration` because their mocks didn't include the `ROLLBACK` statement in the `side_effect` list.
+- **Fix**:
+    1. Updated the migration test mock to properly return an integer value for the database version check by configuring `mock_result.__getitem__.return_value = 1`.
+    2. Extended the `side_effect` lists in both transaction rollback tests to include `None` for the `ROLLBACK` statement, ensuring the mock can handle the complete execution path including error recovery.
+- **Lesson**: Mock configurations must model the **complete execution path** including error handling and recovery scenarios.
+When testing transaction rollback behavior, the mock must account for all SQL statements that will be executed, not just the happy path.
+Incomplete mocks create a structural flaw where tests fail due to mock exhaustion rather than testing the actual application logic.
+Always trace through the full code path when setting up `side_effect` lists for database operations.